Custody Relocation Attorneys

 Contact Us For Custody Relocation Assistance

-If you are thinking about relocating, or seeking to prevent a relocation, contact Attorneys Alexis Miloszewski and Jessica Smith at 717.520.4400 to discuss your options and the unique facts of your case.
-We will help you stand up for your rights.
+If you are thinking about relocating, or seeking to prevent a relocation, call our Hershey office at 717-520-4400 or use our online form to make an appointment to discuss your options and the facts of your case.
+We will help you protect your for your rights.